-• On the left and right parts of the front wing main plate, the Hankook stickers (approx. height 68mm x approx. width 380mm), have to be affixed according to the drawing.
+• On the left and right parts of the front wing main plate, the tba stickers (approx. height 68 mm x approx. width 380 mm), have to be affixed according to the drawing.
 In doing so, the lower border of the sticker has to be positioned as far as possible to the front edge of the front wing.